Netflix release dates 2020: all the major upcoming TV shows and films revealed

 28th February

-All of the Vibrant Locations Elle Fanning stars on this adaptation of Jennifer Niven’s novel wherein two youngsters want to escape from small-town Indiana
+All of the Shiny Locations Elle Fanning stars on this adaptation of Jennifer Niven’s novel through which two youngsters want to escape from small-town Indiana

 third April

-Cash Heist (La Casa de Papel): season four The vastly fashionable Spanish crime drama is again
+Cash Heist (La Casa de Papel): season four The massively in style Spanish crime drama is again

 La Casa de Papel / Cash Heist returns with Half four on April three pic.twitter.com/wIbepk4tyo